Rainbow Mountain 2 Day Trek

 Day 1: Cusco – Alqatari – Ausangate -Ananta

-Our destination to get Pucacocha passes from where we have a spectacular view of Ausangate glacier (the highest peak of Cusco 6,370meters/20,000 feet).
-After enjoying the glacier and colorful tarns we come down to our campsite and have delicious lunch at our dinning room which is made of stones ans mud.
-As the sun sets down our staff set up the tent inside our mountain Huts for you to relax and enjoy playing soccer over 4700 meters/15,200feet if you can. while dinner is being prepared by our private cook.
+Our destination to get Pucacocha passes from where we have a spectacular view of Ausangate glacier (the highest peak of Cusco 6,370 meters/20,000 feet).
+After enjoying the glacier and colorful tarns we come down to our campsite and have delicious lunch in our dinning room which is made of stones and mud.
+As the sun sets down our staff set up the tent inside our mountain Huts for you to relax and enjoy playing soccer over 4700 meters/15,200 feet if you can. at the same time, our private cook is preparing dinner.
 This night you are going to observe a memorable night sky full of southern constellations.

 - Difficulty: Difficult.

 - Campsite Elevation: 4,700 meters / 15,419 feet.

 Day 2: Ananta – Warmi Saya – Rainbow Mountain- Cusco

 Today is the most important day which you have been waiting for. you will enjoy this amazing Rainbow Mountain.
 We are going to wake you up at 03:30 am with coca tea or coffee delivered to your tent, and have your hot breakfast to fuel you up for your first climb to Warmi Saya pass 5150m (16,8963 feet). then go down to the circle lake and walk along two lakes until to get Vinicunca (Rainbow Mountains).